 A place to connect with the life before you

 The Burke Museum of Natural History and Culture was founded in 1885.
 It is the oldest public museum in Washington state and was designated the State Museum in 1899.
 Its administration resides with the University of Washington College of Arts & Sciences.
-The Burke recognizes that the museum sits on traditional Indigenous lands.
+The Burke recognizes that the museum sits on the ancestral land of the Native peoples of Washington state.
 The Burke holds deep respect for Indigenous knowledge, and is dedicated to collaborating with diverse Native populations, sharing collections and learning together.

 The Burke is a research- and collections-based museum that serves many audiences and communities, including Washington state residents, tourists and visitors to Seattle, educators and students, Indigenous and Pacific communities, and researchers, scholars, and enthusiasts.
 The 16 million objects (and counting!) in the Burke collections are used in many ways, including: